gshively11/tabula-rasa/README.md

 ### Run Directly on Host Machine

-- `npm run dev`: Start in dev mode with live reload.
+- `npm run dev`: Start the project in dev mode with live reload.
-- `npm run build`: Build.
+- `npm run build`: Build the project.
-- `npm run start`: Start using the last build.
+- `npm run start`: Start the project using the last build.

 ### Run on Docker

-- `make build`: Build the docker image.
+- `make build`: Build the final docker image.
+- `make test`: Build the base docker image and run tests.
-- `make run`: Run the docker image.
+- `make run`: Run the final docker image.

 ### Deploy